luaroncrew/task_manager_on_nodejs_and_angular/README.md

 ## manipulating objects in view funcions (all in app.js) (commit db manipulation from views)

 * we need to use a middleware for it so `npm install body-parser --save`

+# lesson 4 connecting frontend

+## first service

+* creating a new angular service `ng generate service Task` (from frontend directory) this will be a service responsible for modifying our task data

+* modify this service's file (src/app/task.service.ts)

+* creating another service `ng generate service WebRequest`